 This report provides the proceedings of the trialgoue 2047 on Builder, Thinker, Visionary: Celebrating the Philosophy and Practice of Laurie Baker'.

-Nearly after a year of signing the UN’s Sustainable Development Goal Agenda and the Paris Agreement on climate change, countries are now moving from commitment to implementation.
-Even though both are different in legal terms, they are strongly connected in terms of targets.
-India understanding of the alignment between the agendas should help planning at the sub-national and district level better.
-It will help in translation of the agenda to bring synergies between ministries and departments and an integrated approach to planning, budgets and monitoring processes.
-Addressing these two together could help save resources and reap greater co-benefits for development to ensure that in India “no one is left behind”
+More than a year after signing the UN’s Sustainable Development Goal Agenda and the Paris Agreement on climate change, countries are now moving from commitment to implementation.
+Even though both are different in legal terms, they are strongly connected in terms of targets and outcomes.
+The SDG framework provides for an integrated view of development while building in the potential impacts of climate change that threaten development gains while directing future development on low carbon and resource efficient pathways.
+The (Intended) Nationally Determined Contributions (INDCs) as critical component of the Paris Agreement call for a planned reduction in carbon emissions as well as creating capacities for adaptation to change.
+Understanding the alignment between the two agendas would help planning at the sub-national and district level better.
+It will facilitate horizontal and vertical synergies between ministries and departments and an integrated approach to planning, budgets and monitoring processes.
+The document presents the alignment between India’s NDCs and the SDG framework and gaps therein, with special reference to Goal 13 on Climate Change

 This poster provides a comparative account of carbon emissions during utilisation of LC3 and Cement during the construction process.